 All three tests are rank-based to minimize assumptions about data

-computed tests, effect size is measured as Cliff’s Delta and Spearman’s
+for all computed tests, effect size is measured as Cliff’s Delta and

-Rho for binary and continuous data, respectively.
-Since there is no
+Spearman’s Rho for binary and continuous data, respectively.
+Since there

 levels, no value is reported here.
 It is recommended to introduce binary